actions/toolkit/docs/specs/package-specs.md

 export function error(message: string): void

 /**
- * sets env variable for this action and future actions in the job
+ * Sets env variable for this action and future actions in the job *
- * @param name the name of the variable to set
+ * @param name The name of the variable to set
- * @param val the value of the variable
+ * @param val The value of the variable
  */
 export function exportVariable(name: string, val: string): void

 /**
- * exports the variable and registers a secret which will get masked from logs
+ * Exports the variable and registers a secret which will get masked from logs *
- * @param name the name of the variable to set
+ * @param name The name of the variable to set
- * @param val value of the secret
+ * @param val Value of the secret
  */
 export function exportSecret(name: string, val: string): void

 /**
  * Prepends inputPath to the PATH
+ *
  * @param inputPath
  */
 export function addPath(inputPath: string): void